 And retailers often don’t have the warehouse space or resources to assess whether or not product sent back can be returned to commerce.
 As a result, they miss massive opportunities to both recover value on product and to be better stewards of the environment.

-Inmar, the leading third-party processor of returned products, finds that more than 50 percent of online purchases are in a condition that qualifies them to be returned to stock -- and with higher-end apparel, the figure is an astounding 90 percent and higher.
+Inmar, the leading third-party processor of returned products, finds that more than 50 percent of online purchases that are returned are in a condition that qualifies them to be returned to stock -- and with higher-end apparel, the figure is an astounding 90 percent and higher.

 So why don’t more companies capitalize on this opportunity?
 Mostly, because many companies handle returns either in their own forward distribution centers with the majority of that space and personnel devoted to moving new, full-price product into the market.
 Returns take up valuable space and labor, so a lot of companies decide it isn’t worth the cost.
-With the National Retail Federation projecting growth of e-commerce sales at 11 percent to 12 percent this year, the number of e-commerce returns is staggering, and many companies simply don’t have the space or personnel to handle the volume.
+With the National Retail Federation reporting that e-commerce sales grew 32.4 percent in 2020, the number of e-commerce returns is staggering, and many companies simply don’t have the space or personnel to handle the volume.

 But that doesn’t have to translate to just throwing things away; there’s still a lot of value to be recouped on purchases that “didn’t stick” the first time around.
 Yes, there’s a cost associated with hiring a third-party returns processor, but the spend essentially vaporizes in the money gained through the effort.